apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump endorses Jim Jordan for House speaker**
+**Donna Kelce Gives Hilarious Response About Travis and Taylor Swift on TODAY**

-You can read more about it [here](https://www.cnn.com/2023/10/05/politics/trump-considering-capitol-hill-visit-speaker/index.html).
+You can read more about it [here](https://www.today.com/popculture/donna-kelce-taylor-swift-rcna119059).

 ## Requirements
 - Python 3.8